davidwlfreitas/product-management/README.md

 }
 ```

-2.3) Change the name of your new table create or run what you want in the job called ImportExcelFile.php on the function handle().
+2.3.
+Change the name of your new table create or run what you want in the job called ***ImportExcelFile.php*** on the function handle().

 ```php
 // Set data on the Products' table.